sumitwashimkar/email-pronounce-issue/README.md

 - **Product / brand names** the STT has never seen (e.g. "vibetree" heard as "wip3" or "vip tree").

-This demo picks one STT engine (Deepgram), reproduces these problems, and fixes them.
+This demo picks one STT (Deepgram), reproduces these problems, and fixes them.

 ## The Approach

-No single STT engine solves this perfectly on its own — so the fix is built in **layers**, each catching a different part of the problem:
+No single STT solves this perfectly on its own so the fix is built in **layers**, each catching a different part of the problem:

 1. **Tell the STT what to expect (before it listens).**